jplasmeier/GameSearchSolver/README.md

 ## TODO, Eventually

+* clean up array copying and not be a dipshit about it
+* set state to goal after solving?
 * Clean up switch statements
-* Abstract GameState class
+* Abstract class/Interface for GameSolver
-* Convert Command HashMap to Enum
+* rethink gameStateCache data structure choice
 * fix input parsing to not be as hacky (split on non-quoted characters)
 * make manhattan distance not hard-coded
 * fix interface(s)